Guardiola signs a 2-year contract extension at Man City and eyes 'more trophies'

-MANCHESTER, England (AP) — Pep Guardiola’s record-breaking time with Manchester City is far from over.
+MANCHESTER, England (AP) — Pep Guardiola committed himself to Manchester City for another two years on Thursday and quickly set his sights on adding to his record-breaking reign.

-The City manager has signed a two-year contract extension, ending speculation about his future by agreeing to a deal that would prolong his tenure to 11 seasons.
+Guardiola ended uncertainty about his future by signing a contract extension that would prolong his tenure as City manager to 11 seasons.

-Guardiola’s contract was due to expire at the end of this season.
-The four-time defending Premier League champions announced the deal Thursday.
+“I have said this many times before, but I have everything a manager could ever wish for," said the 53-year-old Catalan coach, whose current deal was due to expire at the end of this season.
+"Hopefully now we can add more trophies to the ones we have already won.
+That will be my focus.”

+Guardiola has overseen a period of unprecedented dominance since joining City in 2016.
+He has gone on to win six Premier League titles in seven years at the Etihad Stadium and also won the Champions League.
+In total, he has won 15 major trophies at the club.

+He has set new benchmarks, with City becoming the first team to win four-straight English league titles and the first to amass 100 points in a single season in 2018.
+He also led City to the treble in 2023, winning the Premier League, Champions League and FA Cup in one season — matching Manchester United's achievement in 1999.

 “Manchester City means so much to me.
 This is my ninth season here.
 We have experienced so many amazing times together.
-I have a really special feeling for this football club,” the 53-year-old Guardiola said.
+I have a really special feeling for this football club,” Guardiola added in his statement.
 “That is why I am so happy to be staying for another two more seasons.”

-The Catalan coach has overseen a period of unprecedented dominance since joining City in 2016.
-He has gone on to win six Premier League titles in seven years and also lifted the Champions League among 15 major trophies at the club.

-Under Guardiola, City became the first team to win four-straight English league titles.
-He also led City to the treble in 2023, winning the Premier League, Champions League and FA Cup in one season — matching Manchester United's achievement in 1999.

-“I have said this many times before,” Guardiola continued in his statement, “but I have everything a manager could ever wish for, and I appreciate that so much.
-Hopefully now we can add more trophies to the ones we have already won.
-That will be my focus.”

-Guardiola's decision to stay also comes as City faces a slew of alleged financial breaches.
-Punishment could be as extreme as expulsion from the league.
+Publicly, Guardiola gave no indication about whether he would stay on even as he entered the final months of his contract.
+That led to speculation about potential successors, but City remained hopeful he could be convinced to sign another extension.

-Guardiola has managed City for longer than any his former clubs, having spent four years at Barcelona and three at Bayern Munich.
+He has already managed City for longer than any his former clubs, having spent four years at Barcelona and three at Bayern Munich.

 City Chairman Khaldoon Al Mubarak said he was “delighted” that Guardiola is staying.